 - · Manager Size: Sets the number of frames available in the on-board memory for capturing.
-This value is influenced by the input delays specified in the parameters below and will automatically be adjusted if it is too low.
+This value is influenced by the input delays specified in the parameters below and is automatically adjusted if it is too low.
 A too high value may cause memory problems on the Matrox board.
-Default value is 6. - Streaming Size: Not in use. - · Texturemanager Size: Defines the size of the texture buffer in frames.
-Default value is 8. - · Video Delay DVE: Sets the number of frames the live input should be delayed before it can be used as a DVE laver.
-Default value is 0 (Off). - Video Delay Texture: Sets the number of frames the live input should be delayed before it can be used as a texture in the scene (default value is 4 (this is the minimum value, the maximum value is 50).
+Default value is 6. - · Streaming Size: Not in use. - · Texturemanager Size: Defines the size of the texture buffer in frames.
+Default value is 8. - · Video Delay DVE: Sets the number of frames the live input should be delayed before it can be used as a DVE layer.
+Default value is 0 (0ff). - · Video Delay Texture: Sets the number of frames the live input should be delayed before it can be used as a texture in the scene (default value is 4, also the minimum value.
+The maximum value is 50).